hms-dbmi/gehlenborglab-website/docs/UPDATING_VIA_GUI.md

 #### Adding a photo

-To add a photo, navigate back to `assets/img/members` in your forked repository:
+To add a photo, navigate to `assets/img/members` in your forked repository:

 `https://github.com/my-username/gehlenborglab-website/tree/instructions/assets/img/members`